Charles-Louis Hanon: Biography

-Charles-Louis Hanon was born in northern France in the village of Renescure on July 2, 1819.
+Charles-Louis Hanon was born in northern France in the village of Renescure on 2 July 1819.
 Trained as an organist by a local teacher, it is not known if he received more advanced musical education.
-At age 27, he moved east from Renescure to Boulogne-sur-Mer where he lived with his brother François, who was also a musician.
+At age 27, Hanon moved east from Renescure to Boulogne-sur-Mer, where he lived with his brother François, who was also a musician.

 Music was never the exclusive focus of Hanon's life: he was also a devout Roman Catholic, a Third Order Franciscan and a member of the Society of St. Vincent de Paul.

 It is known from an 1869 article that Hanon was involved with a monastic order called the "Brothers of the Christian Schools".
 Founded in the 17th century by Saint John Baptist de la Salle, the schools run by the order provide free instruction to poor children.
 One such school was established in Boulogne-sur-Mer in approximately 1815 by Léon de Chanlaire and Father Benoît-Agathon Haffreingue; free music instruction was offered there by 1830.

-Hanon died on 19 March 1900 in Boulogne-sur-Mer.
+Hanon died on 19 March 1900 in Boulogne-sur-Mer, at age 80.

 The Virtuoso Pianist

-Piano students all over the world know of Hanon's famous training exercises.
-Both Sergei Rachmaninoff and Josef Lhévinne claimed Hanon to be the secret of why the Russian piano school delivered an explosion of virtuosi in their time, for the Hanon exercises have been obligatory for a long time throughout Russian conservatories; there were special examinations at which one had to know all exercises by heart, to be played in all keys at high speed.
+Charles-Louis Hanon's The Virtuso Pianist has been a primary part of piano pedagogy internationally, particularly within the Russian piano school.
+Both Sergei Rachmaninoff and Josef Lhévinne attributed the high technical standard of Russian pianism at their time to the systematic practice of these exercises.
+In Russian conservatories, the Hanon exercises were historically mandatory; students were required to pass rigorous examinations where the exercises were performed from memory, at high speeds, and transposed into all major and minor keys.

 Although most respected pedagogues and pianists acknowledge the value of Hanon's exercises, they have their detractors.
 Some critics have questioned the merits of the independent finger technique which the exercises seek to cultivate, with some pedagogues, such as Abby Whiteside, considering them to be actively harmful.

-It has become a custom in some music schools to hold a Hanon Marathon, in which the exercises are played competitively, the Church Street School for Music and Art being the first to have coined the term and hold the event.
+It has become a custom in some music schools to hold a Hanon Marathon where the exercises are played competitively.
+The Church Street School for Music and Art was the first to have coined the term and hold the event.